 Little is known about the movements, habitat use, and causes of mortality of common loons during their first few years.
 To address this knowledge gap, scientists with the USGS Upper Midwest Environmental Sciences Center in La Crosse, Wisconsin, and partners captured and radiomarked juvenile common loons on lakes scattered across Minnesota and Wisconsin during the summers of 2014 and 2015.
-Satellite transmitter and geolocator tag technologies were used to describe the movements and wintering ground use of juvenile loons in Minnesota and Wisconsin during their first two years of life.

 Most North American ospreys breed in northern latitudes and migrate long distances to and from tropical wintering grounds.
 Although the fall migration patterns of these ospreys have been well studied, very little has been published about spring migration.
 USGS and other researchers used satellite telemetry to determine the timing and duration of osprey spring migratory routes from 1997 to 2013.
 The researchers also compared spring and fall migrations among male and female ospreys from three breeding populations (east coast, midwestern, and western).